Ra-Wo/coloterm/Readme.md

 // Print 'text' to terminal
 coloterm.log('this is text', {
-   color: red,
+   color: "red",
-   background: white
+   background: "white"
 })

 // return 'text' after colored then print it to terminal const text = coloterm.text('this is text', {
-   color: red,
+   color: "red",
-   background: white
+   background: "white"
    });
 console.log(text)